afrmwyattmeng/k8s-alerts-rollback-tools/README.md

 - Primary monitoring continues through Chronosphere
 - No service disruption during rollback
 - ConfigMaps can be selectively restored if needed

-## License

-Internal use only

-## Support

-For questions or issues, contact the Kubernetes platform team.